macchie/minecraft-bedrock-server-bridge/README.md

 # Minecraft Bedrock Server Bridge

 `RCON` replacement for Mincraft Bedrock Dedicated Servers.

-Currently allows you to bridge you server console to a Telegram Bot.
+Currently allows you to bridge you `server console` to a `Telegram Bot`.

 ### How to Use